wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/online-endpoint/scenarios/simple-deploy-flow.rst

 Step 5: Check out log analytics
 -------------------------------------------------

 1. Create a log analytics workspace.
-Note: During preview period, both loganalytics workspace and azure ml workspace has to be in either westeurope or westus2.
+Note: During preview period, both log analytics workspace and azure ml workspace has to be in either westeurope or westus2.

-1. Open the ARM resource page from endpoint -> select `Diagnostic settings` -> Add settings (add a log analytics workspace - create one if needed)
+2. Open the ARM resource page from endpoint -> select `Diagnostic settings` -> Add settings (add a log analytics workspace - create one if needed).

-2. Make some scoring requests for logs to flow to Log Analytics
+3. Make some scoring requests for logs to flow to Log Analytics.

-3. Open the log analytics workspace -> Click on `Logs` on left nav -> Close the `Queries` popup opend by default -> double click on `AmlOnlineEndpointConsoleLog` -> click `Run`
+4. Open the log analytics workspace -> Click on `Logs` on left nav -> Close the `Queries` popup opened by default -> double click on `AmlOnlineEndpointConsoleLog` -> click `Run`.

 Step 6: [Optionally] Delete the endpoint along with the deployment
 ------------------------------------------------------------------